 2012 Les Dames D'Escoffier New York Culinary Arts Scholarship

-I've been fortunate to share my story in front of a wide variety of audiences these last few years.
-In everything from keynotes and workshops to moderating panels or judging, I pride myself in being authentic and honest about all parts of my journey, even the ugly, scary, and disappointing moments.
-I've had the great pleasure of speaking at many companies, organizations and conferences I respect, and just gave my very first TEDx talk in March 2020.
+I've been fortunate to share my story with a wide variety of audiences over the last decade plus.
+In everything from keynotes and workshops to moderating panels or judging, I pride myself on being authentic and honest about all parts of my journey, even the ugly, scary, and disappointing moments.
+I've had the great pleasure of speaking at many companies, organizations, and conferences I respect, and I gave my first TEDx talk in 2020 titled "How Food Can Be A Source of Intimacy, Identity, and Vulnerability" (watch above).

 National Museum of Women in the Arts